NdagiStanley/music/README.md

     TODO: Fix this issue

-1. Rests and Repeats - need to be handled properly.
+1. Rests and Repeats - need to be handled properly

+1. live_loop naming.
+Naming the two live_loop as different variables works best.
+[Python script to handle MusicXML files](/handling-MusicXML-files-w-python/main.py) doesn't cover for this, at the moment.